net-ml/net-ml.github.io/netdiffusion.md

 while useful, have struggled to produce the level of detail and realism required for effective ML model training.
 This is where our latest research comes into play.
 Our paper, "NetDiffusion: Network Data Augmentation Through Protocol-Constrained Traffic Generation," presents a groundbreaking tool designed to bridge this gap by using diffusion models to generate synthetic network traffic that is not only high in fidelity but also adheres to protocol specifications.
+For more details regarding the tool, please refer to our full paper (https://dl.acm.org/doi/pdf/10.1145/3639037).
 <figure align="center">
   <figcaption>NetDiffusion Pipeline:</figcaption>
   <img src="https://github.com/noise-lab/NetDiffusion_Generator/assets/47127634/804756f9-156e-4796-bea6-00d5d7bb1706" alt="Screenshot 2024-02-29 at 3 41 29 PM" width="1241">